Types of Market Research

 - Competitive analysis—Studying industry competitors to compare/contrast and analyze against your own business model.

 - Market segmentation—Look at groups within your audience to learn more and target similar interest groups.

 Each of these examples falls into one of the four main categories of consumer insight market research: primary research, secondary research, qualitative research, and quantitative research.
 Each of these provides you a different lens from which to view and learn more about your audience and to inform targeted marketing strategies based on your findings.

 What is Primary Research?

-Primary research for consumer insight is any information our audience will provide us directly regarding their preferences, habits, and beliefs directly in the form of interviews, questionnaires, surveys, focus groups.
+Primary research for consumer insight is any information our audience will provide us directly regarding their preferences, habits, and beliefs in the form of interviews, questionnaires, surveys, or focus groups.
 We can glean a lot of information from primary research about our audience—even in the way they respond.

-In digital marketing, for example, we are able to get audience participation through social media in a number of ways including:
+In digital marketing, for example, we are able to get audience participation through social media in a number of ways, including:

 - Incentivizing survey questions in the form of ad-skips.

 - Polling groups of people with conflicting or similar interests.

 - Promotional products or discounts incentivized by shares or likes.